yugabyte/yugabyte-db/docs/content/v2.12/reference/configuration/yugabyted.md

 : The data directory for the yugabyted server whose logs are desired.

 --base_dir *base-directory*
-: The base directory for the yugabyted server that whose logs are desired.
+: The base directory for the yugabyted server whose logs are desired.

 -----

 ### connect

-Use the `yugabyted connect` command to connect to the cluster using [ysqlsh](../../../admin/ysqlsh) or [ycqlsh](../../../admin/ycqlsh).
+Use the `yugabyted connect` command to connect to the cluster using [ysqlsh](../../../admin/ysqlsh/) or [ycqlsh](../../../admin/ycqlsh/).

 #### Syntax